Egyptian-British activist breaks hunger strike, family says | Law-Order

 On hunger strike since April over his detention and prison conditions, he escalated his protest by saying he would stop drinking water at the start of the United Nations climate conference in the Red Sea resort of Sharm el-Sheikh last week.
 Several leaders, including U.S. President Joe Biden, raised his case with Egyptian President Abdel Fattah al-Sisi during the climate talks.

-In his message to his mother, dated Monday afternoon, Abd el-Fattah said he was looking forward to seeing her on a prison visit later this week.
-"The important thing is I want to celebrate my birthday with you on Thursday ..., so bring a cake, normal provisions," he wrote in the letter shared by his sister on Twitter.
+In a message to his mother, dated Monday afternoon, Abd el-Fattah said he was looking forward to seeing her on a prison visit later this week.
+"The important thing is I want to celebrate my birthday with you on Thursday ... so bring a cake, normal provisions," he wrote in the note shared by his sister on Twitter.
 "I've broken my strike.
 I'll explain everything on Thursday."

+It was not clear what had prompted his decision.
+He also said in the note he had received a short letter from his mother as well as an MP3 digital music player he requested she send.
+British officials have for months unsuccessfully sought consular access to visit Abd el-Fattah, who is being held in a prison northwest of Cairo.

 "So what happened inside?
 What was negotiated?" his aunt, the novelist Ahdaf Soueif, said on Twitter.
 "Let's remember that Alaa had no idea of the size of the support surrounding him.
 He is on his own, in prison, with no information except what they choose to give him."